nbr23/ansible-role-youtubedl-server/README.md

 - `youtubedl_memory_limit`: Memory limitation for the container
 - `youtubedl_host_data_dir`: Host directory to mount as data directory.
   Downloaded media will be stored there
+- `youtubedl_config_host_location`: If uncommented and set, enables overwriting the container's default config.yml file to set own youtube-dl call settings.
+- `youtubedl_configfile`: Overwrite to push your own config.yml when
+  `youtubedl_config_host_location` is set.

 Example Playbook
 ----------------